Downsizing for Retirement: 5 Things to Know Before You Move

 - Giving yourself time to exhale between life chapters before making the biggest purchase of your retirement

-Vancouver has a lot of variety.
-Camas, Ridgefield, Salmon Creek, Felida, Fisher's Landing, downtown Vancouver — they all have different personalities and serve different lifestyles.
+Vancouver has a lot of variety — Camas, Ridgefield, Salmon Creek, Felida, Fisher's Landing, downtown Vancouver all have different personalities and serve different lifestyles.
 Giving yourself space to actually explore that variety can make a huge difference in how confident you feel about your final decision.

-This one came up again and again from clients who'd relocated from large family homes, rural properties, and houses they'd lived in for decades.
-Downsizing is hard, but it's doable.
-And what they learned is that there's no single right way to do it.
+No — and this came up again and again from clients who'd relocated from large family homes, rural properties, and houses they'd lived in for decades.
+Downsizing is hard, but it's doable, and there's no single right way to do it.

 Some people still want space for hobbies.
 Some want a dedicated guest room for family visits.
 Some want to be closer to the grandkids.
-Others want that lock-and-leave simplicity where they can travel without worrying about the house.
+Others want lock-and-leave simplicity so they can travel without worrying about the house.
 All of those choices are valid.

 - You don't have to give up your hobby space to downsize